delorenj/did-stuff/README.md

 1. Code, like normal.
 Nothing to see here.
 2. `git add .`
 3. `git commit`
-4. Marvel at the time saved (or weep for the future and the inevitable death of our livelyhood)
+4. Marvel at the time saved (or weep for the future and the inevitable death of our livelihood)

 ## Configuration (chooooose your destructor)

 The install script will create a config file at `~/.git-commit-message-generator-config.json`.
-If you're feeling brave (or foolish), you can edit it manually:
+If you're feeling frisky, you can edit it manually:

 #### Configured for OpenAI